-Are you following my Science for the Kiddos Pinterest board?
+Are you following my Preschool Science Pinterest board?

 Related: Starry Night Glitter Art for Kids

 You likely have the bones of this fizzy stars activity in your kitchen or classroom right now.

 If you don’t have some of our little additions, that’s okay!
 Just start with the basics and add on what you can.

 We used gold and silver glitter, but you can choose whatever color you’d prefer.
 Or leave it out all together if you’re not a big fan of glitter.

 Sequins or tiny star-shaped glitter would also be fun to add to the stars, in my opinion!